RIshi-Raj-noobie/Stock-market-predictor/README.md

 # Stock Price Direction Prediction Model

 A machine learning project that predicts the next day's directional movement (Up/Down) of a stock using technical analysis indicators and a Random Forest classifier.
+*THIS IS JUST A SAMPLE MODEL WITH NO CURRENT WORKING APPLICATION USEFUL ONLY AS A REFERENCE FOR KNOWN THINGS *

 ## 🎯 Objective